DAILY LIFE IN TUDOR ENGLAND

 In Tudor Times the parish became the basis of local government.
 The most important person was an appointed magistrate called the Justice of the Peace.

 In Tudor Times kings and queens grew stronger.
 During the Middle Ages the barons held castles, which were difficult to capture so it was easy for them to rebel.
 Cannons changed all that.

 The history of English society

-THE POOR IN TUDOR ENGLAND
+THE POOR IN 16TH CENTURY ENGLAND

-For the poor jobs were not always easy to find.
+In the 1500s jobs were not always easy to find.
 In Tudor Times there were thousands of people without jobs wandering around looking for work.
 There were also disabled beggars.
 There were also people who pretended to be mad or disabled in order to beg.
 Tudor governments tolerated disabled beggars.
 However they did not tolerate able-bodied people without jobs wandering from place to place.
 They thought such 'sturdy vagabonds' without a fixed place in society were a threat to law and order.

 Since the 14th century there had been laws against vagabonds but in 1530 a new law was passed.
 The old and disabled poor were to be given licences to beg.
 However anyone roaming without a job was tied to a cart in the nearest market town and whipped till they were bloody.
 They were then forced to return to the parish where they had been born or where they had lived for the last 3 years.

 A law of 1547 said vagabonds could be made slaves for 2 years.
 If he ran away during that time he was branded and made a slave for life.
 This terrible law was abolished in 1550.
 Once again flogging was made the punishment for vagrancy.